zbyte64/zbyte64-musings/principled_react.md

 * Larger expressions in the markup should serve to draw attention to important junctions
 * Descriptive variables are more readable than ternary expressions.

+## Why?

+The more syntax, spaces, and variables one views in a single glance the more effort is required in understanding a behavior.

 # Reusable Components support className